Skip to main content

 LATESTUses the most recent value in a data setWhen only the current or last value matters, like current balance or latest status.

 You can track multiple properties of an event.
-Aggregation field specifies the specific property on which the selected aggregation type is to be applied.
+Aggregation field specifies the specific property on which the selected aggregation type is applied.
 For example, an event for using data storage can contain properties such as storage_gb and region.
 You can set up a metric that aggregates storage_gb to determine billable usage.
 In this case, storage_gb is the aggregation field.
-You must pass the aggregation type in the API call to create metrics.
+You need to pass the aggregation type in the API call to create metrics.

 4. Create metrics

-Use a valid access token and send a POST request to /v1/commerce/billing/metrics with all required request parameters including metric type, aggregation type, and optional field filters.
+Use a valid access token and make a POST call to the /v1/commerce/billing/metrics endpoint with all required request parameters including metric type, aggregation type, and optional field filters.
 On successful metric creation, the PayPal server returns a metric ID.

 --header 'Content-Type: application/json' \